avarakin/astropi/README.md

 ```

 5. Final steps

-Connect Ethernet cable, put in the card into RPI and boot
+Connect Ethernet cable, put in the card into RPI and boot.
+It may take up to 10 minutes to boot, especially if mouse is not connected, so be patient.
 Once Raspberry is running, connect to it using ssh, with user/password : ubuntu/ubuntu
  and then run the following commands